Tim Cantor

-Tim Cantor (born August 10, 1969) is an American self-taught surrealism artist and writer.
-Tim was raised in Marin County, California and began painting at the age of 5 using a box of oil paints and brushes that were his great-grandfather's.
+Tim Cantor (born August 10, 1969) is an American self-taught surrealist artist and writer.
+He was raised in Marin County, California and began painting at the age of 5 using a box of oil paints and brushes that were his great-grandfather's.
 Tim's great-grandfather was the English Artist, Lloyd Dundas Whiffen (1885-1951).
 His first oil painting was created at the age of 5.
-When Tim was 15, he won a Bank of America achievement in arts award.
-Also at the age of 15, Tim was given his first gallery exhibition where one of his paintings was acquired to hang in the White House.
-Tim has since had exhibitions in Athens, Tokyo, Singapore, Paris, Venice, New York, Beverly Hills and San Francisco.
+When he was 15, he won a Bank of America achievement in arts award.
+Also at the age of 15, he was given his first gallery exhibition where one of his paintings was acquired to hang in the White House. he has since had exhibitions in Athens, Tokyo, Singapore, Paris, Venice, New York, Beverly Hills, and San Francisco.
 He currently has galleries in San Diego, Sausalito, California, and Amsterdam which are dedicated to his vision and his art.
-Cantor currently lives and works in Southern California.

-Works
+Early Life

+Cantor was raised in Marin County, California and began painting at the age of 5 using a box of oil paints and brushes that belonged to his great-grandfather, Lloyd Dundas Whiffen, who himself was an English artist.
+His first oil painting was created at the age of 5.
+When he was 15, he won a Bank of America achievement in arts award gave his first gallery exhibition where one of his paintings was acquired to hang in the White House.

+Art Style

-Tim Cantor paints in oils on a variety of different surfaces.
-He learned on his own since early childhood, almost exclusively in oils however he often uses other media such as watercolor and charcoal to create studies for larger compositions.
-Tim has a traditional style using brushes and paint and utilizes no tools or devices in his work.
+Cantor paints in oils on a variety of different surfaces and almost exclusively in oils.
+However, he often uses other media such as watercolor and charcoal to create studies for larger compositions.
+He has a traditional style using brushes and paint.
+He is inspired by historical Dutch, Flemish, and Renaissance methods.
+Some of his newer paintings are intertwined with poetry and stories of his own.
+He is self-taught.

-Many of his works are based on his own fictional and non-fictional stories and poetry.
-These stories, he says, mostly come to him during the long process of creating the paintings.